bugsbugsbux/notes-on-nix/notes-on-nix.md

 *To experiment with the nix language use `nix repl` which starts an interactive session!*

+Nix is a **functional** language.
+Every function returns a value; there are generally no side-effects: `builtins.trace`, the function to display a value and only function which therefore could be considered to have a side-effect, takes an explicit second argument which is used as the return value.

+Nix is **lazily evaluated**, meaning it does not run parts of code whose value it does not currently need.
+For example, the contents of a list within another list will not be evaluated until accessing them.
+This means placing `builtins.trace` in the inner list, won't display the value it wraps, until the inner list evaluates due to being accessed.

+The interactive session, `nix repl`, provides a special command `:print` to recursively evaluate and display the following expression.
+Repl specific commands start with ":" and can be listed with `:help`; using them _within_ other nix code throws a `syntax error, unexpected ':'`.

 `#` **comments** the rest of the line, while `/*` starts a comment which ends with the next `*/`.